Mrs Sara Gray

 The following facilities are available at this school:

 - A wide range of outdoor areas for lessons to take place outside

 - Wheelchair access

 - There is a disabled toilet and showering area

 Any arrangements made by the governing body or the proprietor relating to the treatment of complaints from parents and carers of pupils with special educational needs concerning the provision made at the setting:

-Our school has an “Open door” policy and parents /carers are able to talk to staff in the morning and at the end of the school day.
+Our school has an “Open door” policy and parents /carers are able to talk to staff at the end of the school day.